-- Use clear and simple prose. - Cover letters should be no more than one page, so you'll have to be selective with the language you use. - Keep it formal but conversational. - Even though you should be formal while addressing your prospective employer, you don't need to be overly formal-try to keep it conversational.
+• Use clear and simple prose.

+Cover letters should be no more than one page, so you'll have to be selective with the language you use.

+• Keep it formal but conversational.

+Even though you should be formal while addressing your prospective employer, you don't need to be overly formal-try to keep it conversational.

-For more tips and tricks on how to write a great cover letter and resume, see the "CES Resume Guide1" and the "CES Cover Letter Guide2"from the Career and Employment Services webpage.
-When in doubt, visit Career and Employment Services!
+For more tips and tricks on how to write a great cover letter and resume, see this "Resume Guide" and this "Cover Letter Guide" designed for college students.
+When in doubt, visit your career services office!